elemel/fungeoneer/sections/crossroads.md

 =[[=9=]96495067=
 ```

 Below is a log of walking through the example dungeon.
-The stack is shown only when non-empty.
 Your location is marked `@` on the map.

 ```
 Step count: 0